Better sleep, better mental health

 Emotional regulation

-During REM sleep, your brain processes emotional experiences from the day.
-Without enough REM sleep, you wake up more reactive, more irritable, and less able to manage difficult feelings.
+During REM sleep, your brain processes emotional experiences.
+Without enough REM, you wake up more reactive, irritable, and less able to manage difficult feelings.

 Cognitive function